sfdeloach/docker/README.md

 ### another example

-The following is an example that builds on the course's example.
+The following is an example that builds on this course's section.
 Concepts include:

-1. Using [Vite](vite.dev) to build a simple frontend.
+1. Using [Vite](vite.dev) to build a simple Vue frontend with tests.
+2. Setup a git `develop` branch along with the `main` branch.
+   1. Only `develop` branches are committed locally, all updates to `main` are made through a pull request.
-2. Setting up a development container that provides live updates.
+3. Setting up a development container that provides live updates (map src folder to container).
+   1. Using volumes and bookmarks across local and container environments.
+   2. Delete the local copy of `node_modules` and rely on dependencies inside the container.
-3. Setting up a testing container from the development image for live updates.
+4. Setting up a testing container from the development image for live updates.
-4. Using volumes efficiently between local and container environments.
+5. Setting up a `docker compose` file, using both of the dev and testing containers built earlier for local development.
+6. Using GitHub actions for testing
+   1. Is it acceptable to only run tests on the `develop` branch when pushed to the repo?
+   2. Should tests be run again when branches are merged to `main`?
-5. Setting up a production container via multi-step builds using Nginx server
+7. Setting up a production container via multi-step builds using Nginx server
+8. Extending GitHub actions for testing and deployment to AWS Elastic Beanstalk